 The Import tool requires you to import each Section containing an item you want to copy, and will merge those Sections into the Sections already in your target course.
 Before you select the items to copy, we recommend you duplicate the items and move them into an unused Section at the bottom of the course you are copying from.
 Importing only the Section containing duplicated items will make it easy to find the copied content and will prevent any unwanted content such as Section summaries from being added to the course you are copying to.

 - Open the course you will copy item(s) from.

 Note: Courses are deleted from Moodle 18 months after the end of the semester taught.
 (For details, see Moodle F.A.Q. for Instructors.)

 - Select Turn Editing On (green pencil icon, top right).

 - At the bottom of the course page, click the Increase the number of sections button () to create a new Section.
 You will use this section to hold duplicates of the items you wish to copy.

-Note: You are going to copy this section and it's contents into your target course.
-Moodle will copy it into the Section of the corresponding order in the new course.
+Note: You are going to copy this section and its contents into your target course.
+Moodle will copy it into the Section of the corresponding location in the new course (i.e. If it is the fifteenth section in the course, it will be added as the fifteenth section in the target course).
 If the target course has more Sections than the course you are copying from, especially if the target course already contains content, add additional Sections to the course you are copying from.